danzen/zimjs/docs.md

 const rotation = {min:10, max:20, integer:false, negative:true};
 // an example of a Range object - this will give values between -20 and -10 or 10 and 20
 // rotation now holds an object as to how to pick its value
-// this can be passed into a zim.Emitter() for instance
+// this can be passed into a ZIM Emitter() for instance
 // which will make multiple copies and rotate them based on Pick.choose()
 // or this can be passed into an animation object
-// and then into zim.Emitter() for the animate parameter
+// and then into Emitter() for the animate parameter

 const emitter = new Emitter({
    obj:new Rectangle(),